-For the inside, cut a piece of Basic White cardstock at 4” x 5 ¼”, stamp the sentiment in Night of Navy ink, and stamp the sailboat in the bottom corner in Night of Navy and Tahitian Tide inks:
+For the inside of the card, cut a piece of Basic White cardstock at 4” x 5 ¼”, stamp the sentiment in Coastal Cabana ink, and adhere the ¾” x 4” strip of DSP along the bottom:

-For the coordinating Basic White Medium Envelope, I stamped the sailboat in the bottom corner in Night of Navy and Tahitian Tide inks:
+For the coordinating Basic White Medium Envelope, stamp the kaleidoscope (group of butterflies) stamp in the corner with Coastal Cabana ink:

 Live in the USA?
 I would love to be your demonstrator!
 Contact me today to learn more about purchasing Stampin’ Up! products, hosting a party, joining my team or if you would like a complimentary catalog!